Sacred Heart Church

 In 1988, Rev. Ronald P. Kirk’s Witness Cathedral of Faith acquired Sacred Heart, using the building for his congregation until 2008.
 1 Kirk then relocated the congregation to the former St. John the Baptist Church at 60 Hertel Avenue, acquiring the vacant building for $250,000.

 A winter storm in December 2008 caused the abandoned school building to collapse.
-1 An emergency demolition order was issued and it was razed in January 2009 at a cost of $160,000.
-The city billed Kirk the cost of the demolition but it remained unpaid.
+1 An emergency demolition order was issued, and it was razed in January 2009 for $160,000.
+The city billed Kirk the cost of the demolition, but it was unpaid.

 On March 17, 2011, Buffalo’s Housing Court Judge Patrick Carney issued an arrest warrant for Kirk for non-payment of the demolition cost.
 1 Carney then issued a demolition order for Sacred Heart in February 2012.